 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Coronation Annual Financial Statements Audited 2023", which includes the Directors' report (excluding the directors' interest and directors' remuneration marked as "audited"), the Audit committee report and the Declaration by the Company Secretary as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the "Coronation Annual Integrated Report 2023", which is expected to be made available to us after the date of this report.
+The other information comprises the information included in the document titled "Coronation Annual Financial Statements Audited 2024" which includes the Declaration by the Company Secretary, the Audit Committee Report and the Directors' Report (excluding the directors' interest and directors' remuneration marked as "audited") as required by the Companies Act of South Africa which we obtained prior to the date of this report, and the "Coronation Annual Integrated Report 2024", which is expected to be made available to us after the date of this report.
 The other information does not include the consolidated and separate financial statements and our auditor's report thereon.